sascha-schieferdecker/keymmodore_for_pi_pico/readme.md

 ### Default

-To build with the default keymap, simply run `make default`.
+To build with the default keymap, simply run `make default` in the c64 folder.

 ### Further information